ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.8.0.md

         // This cameraInstance is the instance of the Dynamsoft Camera Enhancer.
         // The Barcode Reader will use this instance to take control of the camera and acquire frames from the camera to start the barcode decoding process. para.cameraInstance = _dce;
         // Make this setting to get the result.
-The result will be an object that contains text result and other barcode information. para.textResultDelegate = self;
+The result will be an object that contains text results and other barcode information. para.textResultDelegate = self;
         // Bind the Camera Enhancer instance to the Barcode Reader instance.
         [_barcodeReader setCameraEnhancerPara:para];